Thursday, February 13, 2025

 Like the elite club of the four Black quarterbacks who have led their teams to the finish line in the Super Bowl, Benjamin finds himself in a car club just as exclusive as the Black NFL winning Super Bowl quarterbacks.

-Creme de la Creme of Black Car Designers
+Creme de la Creme of Car Designers and Black History

-Benjamin follows in the footsteps of retired auto executive Ed Welburn, who was the first Black designer to reach the pinnacle of car design, serving as General Motors' first vice president of global design.
+Benjamin follows in the footsteps of retired auto executive Ed Welburn, who was the first Black designer to reach the pinnacle of car design.
+During Welburn's tenure, he became General Motors' first vice president of global design.

 Chris Benjamin is debuting two new Scout Motors utility vehicles.
 (Photo Credit: Scout Motors)

-Fast forward in 2023, after over two decades of grinding his way to key design roles criss-crossing the globe, gaining experience working for several car makers, Benjamin earned the keys to lead Scout Motors, an off-road electric brand.
+Fast forward in 2023, after over two decades of criss-crossing the globe, designing cars, Benjamin earned the keys to steer Scout Motors.

 Scout Motors, an American-based electric vehicle start-up, is funded and owned by the Volkswagen Group.
-Benjamin is also the first Black car designer in the history of the Volkswagen Group to lead a design studio.
+More importantly, Benjamin has become the first Black car designer in the history of the Volkswagen Group to guide a studio.
 The Volkswagen Group consists of Volkswagen, Porsche, Audi, Cupra, Skoda, Lamborghini and Bentley.

 Benjamin joins Auto Trends with JeffCars.com, a syndicated multicultural automotive program, to talk about the winding road he took, no pun intended, designing for Mercedes-Benz, BMW Group Designworks, Volvo and Stellantis, before landing his current gig.